alexmiller63/star-almanack/moon-names.md

 ## Frost Moon

-Star Almanack normally uses 12 recurring Full Moon names.
+Star Almanack normally uses 12 recurring Full Moon names aligned with the natural seasons.

-**Frost Moon** is a 13th, rarely used name.

-It is used when the astronomical arrangement places an additional Full Moon between the Hunter's Moon and the Moon Before Yule.
+**Frost Moon** is a 13th name used when the astronomical arrangement places an additional Full Moon between the Hunter's Moon and the Moon Before Yule.

-In such a year, the sequence becomes:
+In such a year, the autumn sequence becomes:

 **Harvest Moon → Hunter's Moon → Frost Moon → Moon Before Yule**

+Frost Moon serves as a **shepherd** in the Star Almanack naming system.
+Its purpose is to keep the Harvest Moon and Moon Before Yule in their proper astronomical positions when an additional lunation falls between them.
+Frost Moon does not displace an ordinary Moon name; it names the otherwise additional lunation so that the anchored names remain where they belong.

-Frost Moon is not another form of Blue Moon.
+Frost Moon is not another form of Blue Moon and should not be confused with it.

-A Blue Moon results from the 4-Full-Moon seasonal intercalation rule.

-Frost Moon instead provides a traditional seasonal name for an additional late-autumn lunation when the protected positions of the Harvest Moon and Moon Before Yule require one.
+A **Blue Moon** is strictly defined as the 3rd Full Moon in an astronomical season containing 4 Full Moons.
+When a Full Moon qualifies both for the Frost Moon position and as a Blue Moon, **Blue Moon takes precedence**.

+Frost Moon is therefore a secondary intercalary name.
+It is used only when the additional late-autumn lunation requires a name and no higher-priority designation applies.

-The name **Frost Moon** is traditional.
-Star Almanack has not invented the name; it assigns the existing name to this specialized position in its astronomical naming system.
+The name **Frost Moon** is traditional rather than newly coined by Star Almanack.
+Star Almanack assigns that existing name this specialized shepherding role because its seasonal meaning is appropriate.

+In this way, Frost Moon does not alter the astronomical structure of the naming system.
+It preserves it.

 ## Calculation Principle